exercism/v3/languages/python/reference/implementing-a-concept-exercise.md

 u
 ```

 For resource links, we strongly favor linking into relevant parts of the [Python docs][python-docs] as a first source, with other useful and interesting links as a follow-on.
-Please avoid any pawalled or subscription-based/signup required links.
+Please avoid any paywalled, subscription-based or signup-required links.

 ## Inspiration